ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_prng/uz_prng.rst

 Results:

   - ``uz_prng_generator_xoshiro`` and ``uz_prng_generator_pcg`` are the fastest generators
   - ``uz_prng_generator_mtwister`` has a low mean calculation time.
-However, the internal state is shuffled every 620 calls resulting in a spike in calculation time.
+However, the internal state is shuffled every 620 calls, resulting in a spike in calculation time.
 This shuffle of the state is inherent to the algorithm.
 Thus, ``uz_prng_generator_mtwister`` is not recommended for usage in the ISR.
   - ``uz_prng_generator_halton`` seems to increase calculation time with the number of samples taken and approaches :math:`0.6\,\mu s` per random number, see `Halton timing`_.